tahrimahaque79/second-assignment/readme.md

   - Elements are aligned as per design.
 - **Responsiveness**:
   - Mobile: Cards will displayed in two columns.
-  - Medium: Cards will displayed in three columns.

 ### 5. Footer